jamesdinardo/Retail-Forecasting/README.md

 Now, roughly 75% of the data will be used to train the model, and 25% will be used to test (evaluate) the model.
 Note that creating dummy variables greatly increases the number of features to 201.
 We can use feature selection techniques to reduce this number, or keep it as is depending on how the model is performing.

 The goal is to optimize the performance of each model, and then select the model with the best performance.
-We will use to metrics from the scikit-learn library to measure performance.
+We will use two metrics from the scikit-learn library to measure performance.
 R2 (pronounced "R squared") evaluates the fit of the model, with 1.0 being a perfect fit.
 The Root Mean Squared Error (RMSE) squares the difference between each prediction and the real value, sums them all up, and then takes the square root.
 Since the standard deviation of weekly sales is around $22000, a good model should have an RMSE well below that.

 ### a.
 K-Nearest Neighbors